MarkPearlCoZa/Blog_General/_posts/2016-08-21-What-Is-A-Hackathon.md

 ---
 layout: post
-title: What is a Hackathon?
+title: Why do a Hackathon?
-description: "Why are we doing this"
 tags:
 category: General
 ---